Teacher Training Team

-International yoga teacher Kevin Boyle is accredited with 600 hours of professional development under Yoga Alliance.
+Kevin Boyle is a 500-RYT under Yoga Alliance.
 Kevin practices a modern and progressive style of yoga, heavily influenced by Bryce Yoga School, where he completed his advanced teacher training.

 Coming from a family of athletes, Giulia has been exposed to sport and movement since a very young age.
 Trading as Giuliacroyoga, Giulia has been practicing yoga and acroyoga since 2014, when she immediately fell in love with the playfulness of acroyoga and the mindfulness of yoga.
 Her passion and dedication made her travel the world, exploring different styles and completing two acroyoga teacher trainings and becoming a 500hrs RYT in late 2018.
 Completing most of her studies in India where she goes back to every year since 2016, yoga is for Giulia a true lifestyle, that allows to unlock one’s potential as well as a way of being that truly goes beyond the asana practice.